Helsinki-NLP/en-fi-testsuite/README.md

 ## For WMT18 participants

+The test suite (English source sentences used in WMT18) can be found in `select_shuf/morpheval-enfi-2018.en`

 The results of the evaluation can be found in the `eval_parts` folder:
 * Summary of all feature accuracy values: `eval_parts/all.numbers.tsv`
 * Per-system feature accuracies: `eval_parts/results/[submission-name].numbers.tsv`